 org.gradle.daemon=false to the

-On Windows, this command will disable the Daemon for the current user:
+On Windows, this command disables the Daemon for the current user:

-On UNIX-like operating systems, the following Bash shell command will disable the Daemon for the current user:
+On UNIX-like operating systems, the following Bash shell command disables the Daemon for the current user:

 mkdir -p ~/.gradle && echo "org.gradle.daemon=false" >> ~/.gradle/gradle.properties